-We approved the final closure plan for Emerald Kalama Chemical (Emerald) and Fire Mountain Farms (FMF) to remove delisted mixed material formerly classified as a hazardous waste from three facilities owned and operated by FMF in Lewis County.
+In Aug.
+2020, we approved the final closure plan for Emerald and Fire Mountain Farms (FMF) to remove delisted mixed material formerly classified as a hazardous waste from three facilities owned and operated by FMF in Lewis County.
 This plan outlines how the companies will remove and properly dispose of any wastewater, solids, and contaminated soil during cleaning of the three storage facilities.